Grothendieck's pairing on Neron component groups: Galois descent from the semistable case

 Now we can prove the following proposition.
-This is useful especially to prove that the first cohomology of an abelian variety over $K$ is ind-algebraic (while it is relatively easy to prove that this cohomology is ind-proalgebraic).
-The proof below and the use of the above topological statements are inspired by the proof of \cite[Prop.\ 3.4 (a) and Lem.\ 5.3]{Ces14}.
+This is useful especially to prove that the first cohomology of an abelian variety over $K$ is ind-algebraic and all of the higher cohomology is zero as sheaves over $k$.
+The proof below and the use of the above topological statements are inspired by the proof of \cite[Prop.\ 3.5 (a) and Lem.\ 5.3]{Ces15}.

 \begin{Prop} Let $A$ be a smooth group scheme over $K$ and $k' \in k^{\ind\rat}$.
 Then we have